MadJock1/Pastel-de-Nata-Token-/README.md

 - **Player Ownership**: True ownership of in-game assets as NFTs.

 ### Key Games
-- **Initial Game Releases**: List of initial games integrating PNT and their unique features.
+- **Initial Game Releases**: List of initial games integrating PDNT and their unique features.
 - **Future Developments**: Roadmap for expanding the game portfolio.

 ## Economic Model